 When I attempted to answer, even though I held advanced academic degrees, I was helpless to communicate.

 Sometimes in your youth, you young missionaries are embarrassed when the cynic, the skeptic, treat you with contempt because you do not have ready answers for everything.
 Before such ridicule, some turn away in shame.
 (Remember the iron rod, the spacious building, and the mocking?
-See 1 Ne.
-8:28.)
+See

 When I used the words Spirit and witness, the atheist responded, “I don’t know what you are talking about.”
 The words prayer, discernment, and faith, were equally meaningless to him.
 “You see,” he said, “you don’t really know.
-If you did, you would be able to tell me how you know.
+If you did, you would be able to tell me how you know.”

-I felt, perhaps, that I had borne my testimony to him unwisely and was at a loss as to what to do.
-Then came the experience!
-Something came into my mind.
-And I mention here a statement of the Prophet Joseph Smith: “A person may profit by noticing the first intimation of the spirit of revelation; for instance, when you feel pure intelligence flowing into you, it may give you sudden strokes of ideas … and thus by learning the Spirit of God and understanding it, you may grow into the principle of revelation, until you become perfect in Christ Jesus.”
-(Teachings of the Prophet Joseph Smith, comp.
-Joseph Fielding Smith, Salt Lake City: Deseret Book Co., 1977, p.
-151.)
+Joseph Smith: “A person may profit by noticing the first intimation of the spirit of revelation; for instance, when you feel pure intelligence flowing into you, it may give you sudden strokes of ideas … and thus by learning the Spirit of God and understanding it, you may grow into the principle of revelation, until you become perfect in

 Such an idea came into my mind and I said to the atheist, “Let me ask if you know what salt tastes like.”